mmondics/wild-west-kubernetes/README.md

 ![edit-labels-2](images/edit-labels-1.png)

-We'll repeat this step for another cluster of a different architecture.
+We'll repeat this step for another cluster running on VMware vSphere.

 ![edited-labels](images/edited-labels.png)

-With matching labels applied to two of our managed clusters, we can now create an Application and dictate which clusters to deploy to.
+With matching labels applied to two of our managed clusters, we can now create an application and dictate which clusters to deploy to.

-In the RHACM Console, we navigate to the Applications page from the left-side menu, then click on the `Create Application` button.
+In the RHACM Console, we navigate to the applications page from the left-side menu, then click on the `Create Application` button.

 ![create-application](images/create-application.png)

-On the new page, we will enter the following details about our Application.
+On the new page, we will enter the following details about our application.
 Our app will be a browser-based video game written in Spring Boot and Phaser where you shoot Kubernetes objects that appear.
 This is an interesting sample application because if you successfully shoot the Kubernetes objects, they will actually be deleted off of your managed OpenShift cluster (don't worry - your application pods will automatically regenerate thanks to Kubernetes).

 The source repo for our sample application is here: <https://github.com/gshipley/wild-west-kubernetes>.